cytoscape/cytoscape-manual/docs/Annotations.md

 - The annotation will appear on the canvas.

 ### Arrow
-- Creating an arrow annotation requires there to be two non-arrow annotations on the network canvas.
+- Creating an arrow annotation requires there to be at least one other annotation on the network canvas.
 - Click the button for arrow annotation.
 - Click on an annotation on the canvas, this will be the source annotation.
-- Click on another annotation on the canvas, this will be the destination annotation.
+- Click on another annotation on the canvas or a node, this will be the destination.
-- An arrow annotation appears connecting the two annotations.
+- An arrow annotation appears connecting the source and destination.

 ## Selecting Annotations